pH7Software/pH7-Social-Dating-CMS/_protected/framework/README.md

 ## 👋 Say Hello

-Don't forget to say “hi” 😊 on the community [discussions board](https://github.com/pH7Software/pH7-Social-Dating-CMS/discussions).
+Don't forget to say “hi” to the community, on [the discussions board](https://github.com/pH7Software/pH7-Social-Dating-CMS/discussions) 😊